 Another great tip on the list is to design your landing pages according to the traffic channels.
 And for that, first, you need to segment your traffic channel.

 Segmenting traffic sources will help you identify the strength of each channel.
-For example, a marketer may get heavy traffic from emails.
-While the traffic from Google ads is next to nothing.
+For example, a marketer may get heavy traffic from emails while the traffic from Google Ads is next to nothing.

 Understanding traffic sources will allow you to adjust the landing page's information.
 You can focus on channels that bring the prospective audience to your webpage.
 By improving the landing page of that channel, you’ll score more leads.

 Email traffic should have a different landing page than Facebook ads traffic.
-The traffic that generates from email wouldn’t have to fill in the form.
-As they’ve already signed up.
+The traffic that generates from email wouldn’t have to fill in the form as they’ve already signed up.

-But, the website must present the traffic from Facebook ads with an email sign-up form.
+However, the website must present the traffic from Facebook ads with an email sign-up form.

 Irrespective of the channels, there is a similarity in all landing pages.